vuestorefront/vue-storefront/packages/core/docs/core/api-client.md

 <Content slot-key="override"/>

-Let's say we have a `getProduct` method in our API Client that accepts `params` parameter and returns an array of products.
+Lets see how we can override `getProduct` method in our API Client.
+It accepts `params` parameter and returns an array of products.
 It could look more or less like this:

 TODO: Make it per-platform example